aws/aws-cdk/packages/@aws-cdk/aws-elasticloadbalancingv2/README.md

 const vpc = new ec2.VpcNetwork(...);

-// Create the load balancer in a VPC.
-Set 'internetFacing' to 'false' to
+// Create the load balancer in a VPC. 'internetFacing' is 'false'
-// create an internal load balancer. const lb = new elbv2.ApplicationLoadBalancer(this, 'LB', {
+// by default, which creates an internal load balancer. const lb = new elbv2.ApplicationLoadBalancer(this, 'LB', {
     vpc,
     internetFacing: true
 });

 // Add a listener and open up the load balancer's security group
-// to the world.
+// to the world. 'open' is the default, set this to 'false'
+// and use `listener.connections` if you want to be selective
-const listener = lb.addListener('Listener', {
+// about who can access the listener. const listener = lb.addListener('Listener', {
     port: 80,
+    open: true,
 });
-listener.connections.allowDefaultPortFromAnyIpv4('Open to the world');

 // Create an AutoScaling group and add it as a load balancing
 // target to the listener.
 const asg = new autoscaling.AutoScalingGroup(...);
-listener.addTargets('Targets', {
+listener.addTargets('ApplicationFleet', {
     port: 8080,
     targets: [asg]
 });